Reporting accident insurance data to the Incomes Register

 The insurance exception type “No obligation to provide insurance (accident and occupational disease insurance)” must be used in the earnings payment report in the following cases:

-• A small employer pays wages amounting to less than EUR 1,400 to all of its employees during a calendar year (in 2023)
+- A small employer pays a total amount in wages to all its employees during the calendar year that exceeds the annual lower limit.

 The Type of exception to insurance 'Not subject to Finnish social security (accident and occupational disease insurance)' is specified on the earnings payment report in the following situations: